 Motley Rice attorney Don Migliori is co-lead counsel for the hernia mesh litigation In re Ethicon Physiomesh Flexible Composite Hernia Mesh Products Liability Litigation, and attorney Jonathan Orent is lead counsel for In re Atrium Medical Corp.
 C-QUR Mesh Products Liability Litigation.
-The firm is also reviewing cases involving several additional brands of hernia mesh that have reportedly caused severe complications, including Composix® Kugel® mesh patches (manufactured by C.R.
-Bard subsidiary Davol) and all hernia mesh manufactured by C.R.
-Bard made of Marlex polypropylene.
+In addition, both Don and Jonathan also serve as co-lead counsel, liaison counsel and members of the Plaintiffs’ Steering Committee for In re Davol/ C.R.
+Bard Hernia Mesh.

 If you are unsure of the type of mesh your doctor implanted, you may contact a Motley Rice hernia mesh attorney or ask your healthcare provider.